adamchalmers/blog/content/making-a-dns-client.md

 ## Dig's weird output

-Part of the reason I wanted to make a DNS client is that I hated using `dig`.
+I mentioned earlier that I hate using `dig`.
 It's got so many confusing fields and weird extraneous information.
 I just want to see what some hostname resolves to, and `dig` forces me to read all this extra info I don't care about.

 ```
 $ dig adamchalmers.com